How to Select the Best Dog GPS Tracker

 Results of my Safe Zone tests

-I tested the Fi Series 3, Tractive Dog 6, and Whistle Go Explore 2.0.
+I tested the Fi Series 3 and Tractive Dog 6.
 I live in an area with good cell phone coverage.
-Fi and Tractive were generally fastest around 2 minutes (median) with Whistle lagging a little behind at 4 minutes.
+Fi and Tractive usually took around 2 minutes (median).
 However, in 2 of 13 tests (15%), Fi took over 10 minutes to send an alert.
+Please note that these tests are with the older Fi 3 and not the newer Fi 3+.

 Testing Connectivity

-Fi also has a method to test GPS and LTE-M connectivity built into the app.
-For step-by-step instructions, check out their support page.
+• Fi has a GPS and LTE-M connectivity test built into the app.
+For step-by-step instructions, check out their support page

 Results of my connectivity tests

-I tested the Fi Series 3, Tractive Dog 6, and Whistle Go Explore 2.0.
+I tested the Fi Series 3 and Tractive Dog 6.
 I live in an area with good cell phone coverage, but I also traveled to a few areas with spotty coverage.

 Tractive Dog 6 Test Results